 (2) Where the Minister is satisfied that a memorial that is registered under subsection (1) in respect of land serves no further purpose he may deliver a notice in writing to that effect to the Registrar of Titles, or the Registrar of Deeds (as the relevant category of title may require), who shall, without payment of a fee, thereupon cancel the registration of that memorial and endorse or note the title and land register or record in respect of that land accordingly.

-[Section 12EA inserted by No. 75 of 1980 s.
-7; amended by No. 31 of 1997 s.
+[Section 12EA inserted: No. 75 of 1980 s.
+7; amended: No. 31 of 1997 s.
 18(1).]

 12EB.
 Land acquired or transferred under s.
 12E etc., dealing with